 3. To develop students' skills in constructing and communicating rigorous arguments.

 - Convergence of sequences; first principles, the algebra of limits, monotone convergence, Cauchy sequences.

 - Convergence of functions: algebra of limits, continuity, the Intermediate Value Theorem.

-.
-Convergence of series
+- Convergence of series

-.
-Differentiable functions, the algebra of differentiation, the Mean Value Theorem and its applications.
+- Differentiable functions, the algebra of differentiation, the Mean Value Theorem and its applications.

 - The Riemann integral and the Fundamental Theorems of Calculus.

 MATH1220 or MATH1120 or 195/200 in HSC Extension 2 Mathematics plus concurrent enrolment in MATH1210.

-Lecture: for 3 hour(s) per Week for Full Term
+Face to Face On Campus 3 hour(s) per Week for Full Term